1954 Pacific Tigers football team

-The 1954 Pacific Tigers football team represented the College of the Pacific during the 1954 college football season.

-Pacific competed as an independent in 1954.
-They played home games in Pacific Memorial Stadium in Stockton, California.
-In their second season under head coach Jack Myers, the Tigers finished with a record of four wins and five losses (4–5).
-For the season they were outscored by their opponents 99–118.
+The 1954 Pacific Tigers football team represented the College of the Pacific (COP)—now known as the University of the Pacific (UOP)—as an independent during the 1954 college football season.
+In their second season under head coach Jack Myers, the Tigers compiled a record of 4–5 and were outscored by opponents 118 to 99.
+The team played home games at Pacific Memorial Stadium in Stockton, California.

 Schedule

 Team players in the NFL

-No College of the Pacific players were selected in the 1955 NFL Draft.
+No College of the Pacific players were selected in the 1955 NFL draft.

 The following finished their college career in 1954, were not drafted, but played in the NFL.